hashicorp/nomad/website/source/docs/upgrade/index.html.md

 ### 5. Upgrade clients

 Following the successful upgrade of the servers you can now update your clients using a similar process as the servers.
-If you wish to gracefully move tasks on a client use the `nomad node drain <node-id>` command to gracefully migrate jobs to another client in the cluster.
-The `node drain` command prevents new tasks from being allocated to the client and begins migrating existing allocations to another client.
+You may either upgrade clients in-place or start new nodes on the new version.
+See the [Decommissioning Nodes guide](/guides/node-draining.html) for instructions on how to migrate running allocations from the old nodes to the new nodes with the [`nomad node drain`](/docs/commands/node/drain.html) command.

 ## Done!